mobizt/Firebase-ESP-Client/examples/README.md

 # Migrate from Firebase-ESP32 or Firebase-ESP8266 library to Firebase-ESP-Client library

-This library includes the Firebase Storage fnctions and the Firebase Cloud Messageing upgrades.
+This library includes the Firebase and Google Cloud Storage fnctions, Cloud Firestore, Cloud Functions and the Firebase Cloud Messageing upgrades.

 The major changes from Firebase-ESP32 or Firebase-ESP8266 library are.

-* All Firebase Realtime database functions moved from Firebase class to Firebase.RTDB class.
+* All Firebase Realtime database functions moved from Firebase class to Firebase.RTDB member class.

 * All parameters in RTDB functions are the pointer to the variables unless the String type value.